MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles.md

 ---
-Description: Secondary tiles allow users to pin specific content and deep links from your app onto their Start menu, providing easy future access to the content within your app.
+description: Secondary tiles allow users to pin specific content and deep links from your app onto their Start menu, providing easy future access to the content within your app.
 title: Secondary tiles
 label: Secondary tiles
 template: detail.hbs